Zeichen32/PiwikCustomOptOut/README.md

 # Custom Opt-Out Styles Piwik Plugin

-Add a new Admin tab, to change the Opt-Out CSS Styles for a single website.
+Add a new admin tab, to change the opt-out CSS Styles for each website.

+Notice: This plugin is still in development, so use it on your own risk!

 ## Requirements